Article 12 de June - Read on 8 min

 1. Stay on top of trends

 Styles and trends change year to year and season to season.
-You obviously need to sell seasonally clothing in season, but you also need to make sure your seasonally selection is on trend.
+You obviously need to sell seasonal clothing in season, but you also need to make sure your seasonal selection is on trend.
 If the winter coats you’re selling aren’t in style this winter, you aren’t likely to sell very many.

 But even with seasonal trends coming and going, some pieces are timeless and never go out of style.
 You probably have some staples in your store that sell well every year, regardless of the season’s trends.
 Analyzing your sales data from previous years can also be a good source of insights to help you make strategic inventory decisions